‘Counting On’ Faked! The Duggars Have Reportedly Been Caught Staging Scenes And Hiring Actors

 Jinger Duggar Has Filmed Scenes With Hired Actors

 Wet Paint reports that a scene from an episode in 2016 featured Jinger Duggar — who just announced she is pregnant with her first baby — selling a car to a man they hired to pretend he was interested in buying the vehicle.
-An Arkansas woman went on social media to share a screenshot of her friend Eric appearing on the show and driving around with Jedidiah Duggar.
+An Arkansas woman went on social media to share a screenshot of her friend, Eric, appearing on the show and driving around with Jedidiah Duggar.

 When people asked her how her friend got on the show, she replied that a crew member of the show – who was also a friend – invited him to “play the role” of a guy looking to buy a car.